cysouw/diathesis/text/c06_prepositions.md

 c.
 Ich habe den Elefanten ins Wasser gestürzt.
 :::

-This alternation is strongly reminiscent of the *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]), but there is a crucial difference in that with *stürzen* both the transitive [@next a,b] and the intransitive [@next c,d] can occur in the present tense.
-This is crucially different from regular transitive verbs like *öffnen* [@nnext] for which the intransitive present is not possible [@nnext d].
+This alternation is strongly reminiscent of the *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]), but there is a crucial difference in that with *stürzen* 'to plunge' both the transitive [@next a,b] and the intransitive [@next c,d] can occur in the present tense.
+This is crucially different from regular transitive verbs with a *Zustandspassiv*, like *putzen* 'to clean' [@nnext], for which an intransitive present is not possible [@nnext d].

 ::: ex
 a.
 Ich habe den Elefanten ins Wasser gestürzt.